Haga clic aquí para ver esta página en español.

 The timing for when a student receives a refund depends on their college's or university's timeline and other factors.
 For example, the add/drop period can impact when refunds are distributed.

-If you receive financial aid from DCTAG, please know that DCTAG begins paying invoices from college and universities on Oct.
-1 each year.
+If you receive financial aid from DCTAG, please know that DCTAG begins paying invoices from colleges and universities on October 1 each year.
 While DCTAG funds will not be refunded to you (they cover tuition), this timing may impact when your refund from other aid may be distributed.
-Please know that schools receiving DCTAG on behalf of eligible students agree not to charge students late fees, deny students access to classes, library, housing, other institutional facilities based on the timing of DCTAG’s payment.
-Even if you do not receive a refund, the timing of DCTAG should not affect your enrollment.
-For more information about our invoice process, please visit the DCTAG Disbursement Process page.
+Colleges and universities receiving DCTAG funding on behalf of eligible students agree not to charge students late fees or deny students access to classes, library, housing, other institutional facilities based on the timing of the DCTAG program’s payment.
+Even if you do not receive a refund, the timing of DCTAG payments should not affect your enrollment.

-The bottom line – please contact your college or university’s bursar’s office or financial aid office to ask about their process for calculating and issuing refunds, if you are a student who believes you should receive a refund check based on your total financial aid package.
+Please contact your college or university’s bursar’s office or financial aid office to ask about their process for calculating and issuing refunds if you are a student who believes you should receive a refund check based on your total financial aid package.

 What can I pay for with a financial aid refund?

 Students and families should consider the costs of college that are outside of tuition and fees at the college or university they are attending as they think about using their financial aid refund.
-Cost to the student or their family beyond tuition and fees may include: off-campus rent and other housing expenses such as utilities, and living expenses such as food, laundry, or transportation (bus fare, gas, parking registration, airfare back home).
-DCTAG encourages families and students to create a budget each semester to identify what costs students will be responsible for over the next three or four months, and what they might need help covering during that time.
+Costs to the student or their family beyond tuition and fees may include: Off-campus rent and other housing expenses such as utilities, living expenses such as food, laundry, or transportation (bus fare, gas, parking registration, airfare back home).
+The DCTAG program office encourages families and students to create a budget each semester to identify what costs students will be responsible for over the next three or four months, and what they might need help covering during that time.

 If your budget is less than the refund amount, you may also decide to return or repay part of your student loan balance with your refund check.
 This would help reduce your overall student loan debt.